Skip to main content

 All participants and their solutions will need to prove, that they are conform with the Catena-X standards.
 To validate that the standards are applied correctly, Catena-X employs Conformity Assessment Bodies (CABs).

-Since this Use Case Quality Standard describes a set of standards to be fulfilled, participants MUST fulfill all mentioned standards and the respective conformity assessment criteria in addition to the specific criteria mentioned in this document.
+Since this Use Case Quality Standard describes a set of standards to be fulfilled, participants MUST fulfil all mentioned standards and the respective conformity assessment criteria in addition to the specific criteria mentioned in this document.

 1.4 EXAMPLES